-COM 280, COM 281, COM 282, COM 283

-Communication Practicum (.5 cr.)
+COM 280, COM 281, COM 282, COM 283 Communication Practicum (1 cr.)

-Offers authentic production experience and leadership training in one or more of the campus media-radio, television, magazine, newspaper, and public relations.
+Offers authentic production experience and leadership training in one or more of the campus media - radio (A - KZOW), television (B - WALTV), magazine (C - Torch), and multimedia (F - Multimedia Communications).
 All Communications majors are required to participate in a practicum each semester until graduation.
+(Offered in four (4) semester rotations)

-Publication Design(3 cr.)
+COM 301 Publication Design (3 cr.)